angular/angular-seed/README.md

 the general rule is that all you need in production are the files under the `app/` directory.
 Everything else should be omitted.

-Angular apps are really just a bunch of static HTML, CSS and JavaScript files that need to be hosted somewhere they can be accessed by browsers.
+AngularJS apps are really just a bunch of static HTML, CSS and JavaScript files that need to be hosted somewhere they can be accessed by browsers.

-If your Angular app is talking to the backend server via XHR or other means, you need to figure out what is the best way to host the static files to comply with the same origin policy if applicable.
+If your AngularJS app is talking to the backend server via XHR or other means, you need to figure out what is the best way to host the static files to comply with the same origin policy if applicable.
 Usually this is done by hosting the files by the backend server or through reverse-proxying the backend server(s) and web server(s).